 In 1944, while on a mission over Germany, Louis's airplane vanished.
 While his remains were not thought to have been found, he is reported to be buried at the Netherlands American Cemetery in Margraten, Netherlands, and is featured on a special page on the website of the American Battle Monuments Commission.

 There is a community memorial marker in the Rockwood IOOF Cemetery, as well as a monument to war dead at the Somerset County Courthouse.
+His high school graduation photograph graciously was gifted to the founder of this website in the mid-1990s during a visit from the founder of this website.

 Louis also is pictured in the book, Down the Road of Our Past, Book II, published by the Rockwood Area Historical and Genealogical Society.
 His Rockwood IOOF Cemetery memorial was a stop during the 2019 Younkin Reunion cemetery tour.